allanfgodoi/IC-HIN-UFRGS/README.md

-***Repository for scientific iniciation studies on heavy ion collisions at UFRGS
+***Repository for scientific iniciation studies on heavy ion collisions at IF-UFRGS

+**For Hydjet++ studies, please, use directory "HydjetPlusPlus"